Photos taken on and near Route 24 between

 supposed to be larger than the rest of the text.

-the north beyond the merge with Route 79.
+beyond the merge with Route 79.

 A new gore sign

 for the last Fall River exit, North Main Street/Airport Road, originally

 Exit 8 before the Innovation Way interchange was built.

 marker for Routes 24 and 79 North beyond the Airport Road exit, with the